-Technically, not a Nest product but as integrated as can be - it lives within the Nest app - features include the ability to lock, unlock and check if the door is locked, give visitors temporary access codes and see when they came and left the house.
+Technically not a Nest product but as integrated as can be – it lives within the Nest app – the lock's features include the ability to lock, unlock and check if the door is locked, give visitors temporary access codes and see when they arrive at and leave the house.

 Once connected to your Nest system and the Home/Away Assist feature, it can automatically lock when you're away.
 There's also integration with Secure so that it disables the whole security system when you arrive home as well as connecting to Hello so you can let people in.

 It's shipping in March – the price is still TBC.

 The Nest app

 We've mentioned the Nest app a few times above and the good news is that it is, indeed, just one app – you don't need multiple apps for the spectrum of different Nest devices.

 The app lets you add households (with multiple users so the whole family gets control) and spilts the house by rooms, giving you control over each device based on its location.
 You can change the settings for your various devices, add and move devices, see your video streams, silence your alarms… anything your Nest kit can do, you can control in the app, basically.
 Obviously, the Nest app can ping you notifications as well – such as motion detection, a smoke alarm in progress or somebody at the door – and it can even help to tell the system when you are home or away based on your location.

 The main Nest apps are for Android and iOS – that's where you'll get full functionality – but there are also limited feature versions for smartwatches (Android Wear and watchOS) and Apple/Android TVs too.